shrpnsld/send-a-message/README.md

 Thread should be started using `sam::receivable_thread` function.
 It is similar to `std::thread` constructor.

 `sam::receive` function runs message receiving loop.
-It accepts functions as handlers.
-These functions can be any callables.
+It accepts function pointers and `std::function` as handlers.
 They can be `void` or can return any of the following `sam::ctlcode_t` values:
 * `sam::CONTINUE` - continue running message receiving loop (same as `void` function)
 * `sam::STOP` - stop running message receiving loop